mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 ```
 ```

-If you know the command that was used to launch the tracking server (e.g. `mlflow server -h 0.0.0.0 --p 5000`), please provide it:
+If you know the command that was used to launch your tracking server (e.g. `mlflow server -h 0.0.0.0 --p 5000`), please provide it:

 ```
 ```